-The indoor environment allows the child to be more creative and exercise critical thinking with things such as arts and crafts, puzzles, stories, games being more accessible in the indoors.
+The indoor environment allows the child to practise skills associated with arts and crafts, puzzles, stories, games such as creativity and critical thinking.

 The outdoors offers children a completely different and unique experience to being indoors.
 The outdoor world is open and has an ever-changing landscape with differing weathers and temperatures also altering its state.